algosup/2024-2025-project-3-quickest-path-team-4/qualityAssurance/testPlan.md

 ## Success criteria

-- Accuracy.
-    The computed paths match the baseline shortest paths as determined by manual calculations or trusted benchmarks.
+- Accuracy: The computed paths match the baseline shortest paths as determined by manual calculations or trusted benchmarks.
-- Speed.
-    The algorithm completes in under **1 second** (as applicable to the dataset size) on an average laptop or target hardware configuration.
+- Speed: The algorithm completes in under **1 second** (as applicable to the dataset size) on an average laptop or target hardware configuration.
-- Stability.
-    No crashes or memory leaks occur, even under larger-scale testing or moderate concurrency.
+- Stability: No crashes or memory leaks occur, even under larger-scale testing or moderate concurrency.

 # The REST API